 - Forced reps-Doing more reps past failure usually 2-4 reps is enough

 - Force negatives-Adding more resistance to the eccentric part of the repetition (great for growth, but you cannot do this all the time)

 - Pauses-Pausing at the end or the beginning of the rep

-- Partials Reps-This is probably the most misunderstood principal, I say this because most people will do this incorrectly, the intent here is to perform full range of motion reps until failure and then continue until with partial reps until all range has been used…
+- Partials Reps-This is probably the most misunderstood principle, I say this because most people will do this incorrectly, the intent here is to perform full range of motion reps until failure and then continue with partial reps until all range has been used…

 - Ballistic reps-Fast hard explosive reps, great for power…

-You can use as many principals as your imagination can come up with.
-For example, your training back your doing a giant set the 1st movement will be have force negatives followed by slow reps, the last movement will include pauses.
-In this example we did a giant set, force negs, slow reps, and pauses.
-In one set you will do 4 different training principals.
-Remember when doing volume training the average person will maybe do one training principal.
+You can use as many principles as your imagination can come up with.
+For example, your training back you’re doing a giant set the 1st movement will behave force negatives followed by slow reps, and the last movement will include pauses.
+In this example, we did a giant set, force negs, slow reps, and pauses.
+In one set you will do 4 different training principles.
+Remember when doing volume training the average person will maybe do one training principle.
 You can probably see that this set would be highly intense!
-No one said this was easy, try it and let me know you what you think?
+No one said this was easy, try it and let me know what you think.
 Until next time train hard…